Markitus/UOC_PG_2022_23/PAC2/README.md

 *Lesson code file to review: [01_dungeon_game_intro.c](lessons/01_dungeon_game_window.c)*

-In this first lesson we will setup a window and see how to manage it using auxiliar library GLFW3:
+In this first lesson we will setup a window and see how to manage it using:

-  - [GLFW3](http://www.glfw.org/docs/latest/) ([source](https://github.com/glfw/glfw)) - Multiplatform library to manage window, graphic context and inputs.

 **Window creation**